-[The University of the Arts' Industrial Design program is not accepting applications for the Fall semester]
+[The University of the Arts' is not currently accepting applications for this program.]

 The Industrial Design program at the University of the Arts will fuel your passion for discovery and development.
 The research-based program focuses on people and their needs.
 You'll learn to observe and analyze—all while learning how designers can make a difference in the world.
 From defining problems to conceptualizing solutions and building prototypes, you'll engage with others and the world around you.

 Your work will be anything but ordinary.
 Be a part of "Instant Village," where student teams design emergency shelters that they set up in the woods, then spend the night in their structures as a way of testing those designs.
 Travel to Kenya to help improve the lives of a rural village by designing bicycle-powered water pumps and power chargers, or solar food dryers for preserving food.
 Seniors create their own capstone projects, which have included a redesign of a snowboarding bag, laser-cut women's accessories, an HIV orientation kit, fashionable clothing for the disabled, a military sanitation system for women, small-scale aquaponic systems, rooftop gardening systems, a high-tech dining room table and a bio-wall for energy conservation.